Sashimi

 It’s tender, easily stressed.

-The way it’s killed matters.
+The way it dies, matters.

-Spiked through the brain,
+spiked through the brain,

 a thin wire threaded

-through the spine.
+through the spine,

-it shimmies,
+it shimmies, rigor-mortis slows,

 and later, otoro,